Screwdriver: Slotted

+Phillips

 Phillips screwdrivers come in several standard sizes, ranging from tiny "jeweler's" to those used for automobile frame assembly—or #000 to #4 respectively.
 This size number is usually stamped onto the shank (shaft) or handle for identification.
 Each bit size fits a range of screw sizes, more or less well.
 Each Phillips screwdriver size also has a related shank diameter.
 The driver has a 57° point and tapered, unsharp (rounded) flutes.
 The #1 and smaller bits come to a blunt point, but the #2 and above have no point, but rather a nearly squared-off tip, making each size incompatible with the other.

 The design is often criticized for its tendency to cam out at lower torque levels than other "cross head" designs, an effect caused by the tapered profile of the flutes which makes them easier to insert into the screw than other similar styles.
 There has long been a popular belief that this was actually a deliberate feature of the design.
 Evidence is lacking for this specific narrative and the feature is not mentioned in the original patents.
 However, a subsequent refinement to the original design described in US Patent #2,474,994 describes this feature.